-Social Security also provides protection to disabled adult children who become disabled before reaching age 22 and who are unmarried.
+Social Security also provides protection to disabled adult children who were disabled before reaching age 22 and who are unmarried.
 The childhood disability benefit is based on the work record of a parent who is deceased, or receiving retirement or disability benefits.
-Approximately one million disabled adult children are receiving such benefits.
+Approximately 1.1 million disabled adult children are receiving such benefits.

 Benefits for disabled adult children should be improved by allowing them to reestablish entitlement to benefits after their marriages have ended in divorce, and by computing their benefits without regard to the family maximum.
 When a disabled adult child qualifies on a parent’s record, benefits for the child and for other family members may be adjusted due to the family maximum.
 If all eligible family members live in the same household, expenses and income are usually shared.
 However, people with disabilities are increasingly deciding to live independently from their families, creating a difficult situation for those disabled adult children whose benefit is reduced because of the cap on the family maximum.
 Computing the benefit for a disabled adult child without regard to the family maximum, as is already done when calculating the benefit for a divorced spouse, will address this situation.

 Providing caregiver credits would strengthen a parent’s earnings history which should also result in a higher benefit amount for themselves and their eligible children.
 Interrupting participation in the labor force to look after other family members, usually children and elderly parents or relatives, can result in a significant reduction in the amount of the caregiver’s Social Security benefit.
 This disproportionately impacts women.
 When calculating an individual’s Social Security benefit, caregivers should be granted imputed earnings equal to 50 percent of that year’s average wage for up to as many as five years spent providing care to family members.
 Enactment of this provision would strengthen the protection provided by the program for both workers and their children.

 Proposals to Reduce Social Security Benefits Will Hurt Children